 Additional funding priorities

-Science + Innovation Group also invests in research through other funds and processes.
+We also invest in research through other funds and processes.
 These include:

 - Carbon Capture and Storage Investment Round: This request for proposals invites research organisations to submit proposals for research on priority topics in the area of carbon capture and storage (CCS) through an open contestable process.